Defense in Depth — Building a Secure Contact Form

 Layer 2: Honeypot Field

-A hidden address field that real users never see.
-Bots filling out every field trigger an immediate 403:
+There's a hidden address field that real users never see.
+A bot that dutifully fills out every field trips an immediate 403:

 {